 To be sure, there are stories about Carnival monarchs, great philanthropists, and a few politicians.
 But because New Orleans embraces eccentric behavior, there are stories of people who colored way outside the lines.
 For instance, there was the doctor who used his plasma to make his flowers grow, and the philanthropist who took money she had put aside for a fur coat to underwrite the lawsuit that desegregated Tulane University.
 A letter carrier everyone loved turned out to have been a spy during World War II, and a fledgling lawyer changed his lifelong thoughts about race when he saw blind people going into a Christmas party through separate doors--one for white people and another for African Americans.
 Then there was the punctilious judge who got down on his hands and knees to edge his lawn--with scissors.

-Because New Orleans funerals are distinctive, author John Pope includes accounts of four that he covered, complete with soulful singing and even some dancing.
+Because New Orleans funerals are distinctive, the author includes accounts of four that he covered, complete with soulful singing and even some dancing.
 As a popular, local bumper sticker indisputably declares, "New Orleans--We Put the Fun in Funeral."